-Objective - Provide a balanced approach to mobility by offering a year-round multimodal network that improves safe and accessible routes to Downtown, businesses, activity centers, neighborhoods, and recreational opportunities.
+Objective - Provide a balanced approach to mobility by offering a year-round multimodal network that improves safe and accessible routes to Downtown, businesses, activity centers, neighborhoods, places of employment, and recreational opportunities.

 - A. Continue to implement the Transportation Master Plan. - B. Implement recommendations and strategies to improve roadway safety, as presented in the 2024 Blaine County Regional Safety Action Plan.